-Target of Evaluation - A set of software, firmware and/or hardware possibly accompanied by guidance.
+Target of Evaluation - A set of software, firmware and/or hardware possibly accompanied by quidance.

-TOE Security Functionality - A set consisting of all hardware, software, and firmware of the TOE that must be relied upon for the correct enforcement of the SFRs.
+TOE Security Functionality - combined functionality of all hardware, software, and firmware of a TOE that must be relied upon for the correct enforcement of the SFRs.